-9 A small number of programmes operate a 'single tier' exam board process incorporating the activities of the Field Board and the Award Board.
+&lt;sup>10 A small number of programmes operate a 'single tier' exam board process incorporating the activities of the Field Board and the Award Board.
 The details are outlined in sections I. 7, I. 8, I. 9 and I. 14

-Part I: operation of examining boards (undergraduate and postgraduate taught)
+Part I: Operation of examining boards (undergraduate and postgraduate taught)